-Like Martin’s very personal story Meathouse Man, this story explores personal relationships… not just with a significant other, but of master and slave.
+Like Martin’s very personal story Meathouse Man, this story explores personal relationships… not just with a significant other, but of master and slave… and that is significant!
 What is real, what is induced?
 Under the sea times goes up?
 This Tower of Ashes explores the fine line between lies and truth, repeating Martin’s recurring contention about the difference between reality and fantasy of relationships.
 You will see a lot of the “discarded knight” theme here, and especially with Ser Jorah Mormont and his feelings toward Daenerys (who is a spider-queen, among other titles).
 This story adds a twist to Martin’s regular theme of towers=trees=libraries=knowledge & history.
 That theme is still here, just delivered in a darker, more inverted way than usual; a key clue that this is a rather personal story.

 I have made a few notes along the way, per usual, but they are easy enough to bypass if you prefer.
 I have underlined common phrases found throughout near all of Martin’s work that have various meanings, but wanted to highlight a few “pet phrases” to see how they work in this story.